Your Right to Know: HEOA Information.

 Doctor of Chiropractic

-Northeast College’s Doctor of Chiropractic program has a graduation rate of 89.7% (Increase from 87.2% last year).
-This rate represents the percentage of students that entered in the Fall 2017 cohort, and earned the Doctor of Chiropractic degree within the maximum timeframe.
+Northeast's Doctor of Chiropractic program has a graduation rate of 89.5%.
+This rate represents the percentage of students entering the Fall 2018 cohort and earning the Doctor of Chiropractic degree within the maximum timeframe.

 Master of Science in Applied Clinical Nutrition